halomakes/neeark-content/people/calum-clarke.md

 Clarke measures roughly 5'7" in height.
 He has fair skin, green eyes, and thick, unkempt brown hair.

 ## History
+The bastard son of an elven father and human mother, Clarke had to learn to survive alone from a young age.
+His father left before he was born and Clarke recalls little of his mother except that they seemed to frequently get separated in crowds.
+The last time he saw his mother was before being caught up in a skirmish with some beasts at the city outskirts - she was presumed dead after that.
+He has grown somewhat resentful of family structures and regards reliance on others as weakness.
+He is still willing to offer a helping hand and will resort to being on the receiving end of such aid, albeit to the detriment of his own pride.
+He spent many of his years alone exploring the wilderness, without venturing too far away from the coast.
+He developed a strong connection to nature and the ability to use some basic spells, which seemingly earning favor among some who roam the Feywoods - at least as close a thing to favor as one can find in those regions.

 ## Skills
 ### Infernal Language